Menu

 The information you give to your health care provider is confidential.
 There are laws that cover what information can be collected, how it must be stored and when it can be shared.

 Protecting patients' privacy is important for a number of reasons.
 Patients need to be comfortable enough to share all the information their health care provider needs to treat them.
-Knowing that their information will be kept private can make sharing sensitive information easier.
-At the same time, health care providers need to be able to share information if needed to treat a patient or to monitor and improve our health care system.
+Knowing that their information will be kept private can make it easier to share sensitive information.
+At the same time, health care providers need to be able to share information in certain cases.
+For example, it could be needed in order to treat a patient or to monitor and improve our health care system.

 Trustees

-Under HIPA individuals and organizations that collect, store or share personal health information are called trustees.
-This is to reflect the fact that they hold your personal health information in trust and must manage it in ways that are in your best interest and that respect your right to privacy.
+Under HIPA, people and organizations that collect, store or share personal health information are called trustees.
+This is to reflect the fact that they hold your personal health information in trust for you.
+They must manage it in ways that are in your best interest and that respect your right to privacy.
+Examples of trustees include:

-Your personal health information can only be shared by a trustee with your consent unless one of the exceptions under the Act apply.
+Your health information can only be collected or shared by a trustee with your consent unless one of the exceptions under HIPA applies.
 Your consent must be given freely.
-You have a right to any information you would reasonably need to make the decision.
+You have a right to any information you would reasonably need to decide whether to consent.
 Consent can be given for a limited period of time only.
 Consent does not need to be in writing.
 It can be given by your words or signature or implied from the situation.
 Your consent must relate to the specific use of your information requested.

-There are a number of situations where your information can be disclosed without your consent.
+There are a number of situations where your health information can be disclosed without your consent.
 Your information can be disclosed as needed for you to receive the treatment or services you have requested.
-Exceptions to the requirement for consent include when...
+Other exceptions to the requirement for consent include when:

 • the trustee reasonably believes it will minimize a danger to the health or safety of any person